Advertisement

 Someone looking for an in-person program, a program that has a community component, or an accredited program.

-Created by a pioneer in the health and wellness space, IIN was the first health coaching program available.
+Created by a pioneer in the health space, IIN was the first health and wellness coaching program available.
 This gives IIN one advantage over competitors: It offers a widespread alumni network, which can be helpful after graduating from the NBHWC-approved program.
 They also offer six- or 12-month options.
 However, the course is expensive and requires extensive weekly coursework to ensure you finish the six-month program on time.
 It's also worth noting they were acquired by a Minnesota-based Private Equity firm in 2018.

 Perspective from a health coaching program graduate